jshholland/inv.alid.pw/about.md

 It is served by an [nginx] server running on [Debian], hosted at [BitFolk].

-All opinions and views expressed are my own, not those of my employer, family, friends, or any voices in my head.
+All opinions and views expressed are my own.

 [Jekyll]: http://jekyllrb.com/
 [Grunt]: http://gruntjs.com/